This strikes me as uniformed and wildly irresponsible. It’s clear that in an enclosed space with recirculating air there is no safe distance.

 Air that is recirculated in airplanes passes through HEPA filters (I believe two stages) and is quite safe.

 But: You don’t want to be downstream of a horizontal air current that is blowing air past an infected person who has coughed, sneezed, or talked loudly.
 Anywhere.
 Fans are just as bad as a/c units.
 Maybe worse.
 Note that no-one at tables D or E were infected, because there were no air currents from table A to those two tables (or anywhere else on that floor of the restaurant).

-TY for having posted the referenced report by Lu, et. all here: Covid-19, and how to support the restaurant industry?.
+TY for having posted the referenced report by Lu, et. all here: Covid-19, and how to support the restaurant industry? - #191 by robert.
 In the report, one important finding was that there was no virus on the a/c unit.
 Virus-bearing droplets may have recirculated within the restaurant space, but neither they nor individual virus particles or clusters originated from the a/c unit itself.
 This is different in an important way from DD’s unfortunate experience with a mold-laden a/c in a test kitchen.

 Also, there is a minimum number of virus particles necessary to infect.
 With bacteria, this is called the minimum number of “colony-forming units” (CFUs).
 One bacterial spore very rarely or never does it, although in principle it could, because a single spore by its lonely self is in fact a potential CFU.
 Similarly, while theoretically possible, it’s extremely unlikely to be infected by having inhaled fewer than some (unknown to me) minimum number of virus particles, alone, in solid clusters, or carried in droplets.
 Droplet/particulate density reduction through careful HVAC engineering, including filtering, are controls to limit CFU intake in an enclosed space.